Board of Directors

 Yuko Harayama

 Dr. Yuko Harayama was an Executive Director in charge of international affairs, the promotion of early career researchers and diversity at RIKEN, Japan's largest research organization for basic and applied science.
-She's currently serving at RIKEN as a senior advisor.
 Prior to joining RIKEN in 2020, Dr. Harayama spent 5 years at the Cabinet Office of Japan serving as an Executive Member of the Council for Science and Technology Policy, Cabinet Office of Japan.
 She is the former Deputy Director of the Directorate for Science, Technology and Innovation, OECD.
-She is a Legion D'Honneur recipient (Chevalier), and was awarded honorary doctorate from the University of Neuchâtel.
+She is a Legion D'Honneur recipient (Chevalier) and was awarded honorary doctorate from the University of Neuchâtel.
 Previously, she was Professor in the Department of Management Science and Technology at the Graduate School of Engineering of Tohoku University.
 She holds a Ph.D. in education sciences and a Ph.D. in economics, both from the University of Geneva.

 Internal Board